ThomasObenaus/writing/2019-01/Nomad Job Template/README.md

   }
 }
 ```
+This minimal.nomad job file is the starting point.
+Throughout the article it will be enhanced by adding the objectives mentioned in the introduction step by step.
+First the definition for restarting of unresponsive or dead jobs is added.
+Then job file is extended by the configuration for rescheduling a job to a healthy nomad client node.
+And finally, to avoid the roll out of a faulty service version, the specification is being enhanced further by adding the specification of a deployment pattern.
 While evolving the job file incrementally I'll just add the part that has changed regarding the previous one to keep the text in check.
 In order to monitor the state of the service, nomad has to know how to obtain this information.
 This is specified in the `job > group > task > service > check{...}` section.
 According to the current definition, nomad shall call each 10s the `/health` endpoint of the service using the HTTP protocol and should treat the state as healthy if the service has responded within 2s.
 The environment variable `HEALTHY_FOR` defined in `job > group > task > service > env {...}` is set to -1, which tells the fail-service to stay healthy forever.